ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation.md

 ---
-title: GEA Reforestation
+title: EPAL-Eligible Project Area Locator
 summary: Visualise historical imagery, access different landscape maps and generate reports for potential afforestation sites.
     - Ketan Bamniya
 date: 19-06-2024
 some_url: https://github.com/kartoza/qgis-gea-plugin
 copyright: Copyright 2024
 contact: marketing@geoterra360.pt
-license: the reforestation tool is made available to Global Evergreening Global Alliance (GEA) under a non-exclusive, sub-licensable, perpetual, irrevocable, royalty-free licence.
-This which allows GEA to use and replicate the QGIS plugin and tool for the appointed project areas in Kenya, Uganda, and Malawi; and any other carbon offset future project areas managed, operated, and undertaken by GEA.
+license: the reforestation tool is made available to Eligible Project Area Locator (EPAL) under a non-exclusive, sub-licensable, perpetual, irrevocable, royalty-free licence.
+This which allows EPAL to use and replicate the QGIS plugin and tool for the appointed project areas in Kenya, Uganda, and Malawi; and any other carbon offset future project areas managed, operated, and undertaken by EPAL.
 The reforestation tool concept, functionality, and operations, as well as the physical QGIS plugin are covered, considered, and always remain the Intellectual Property of GT360.
 ---

-# The GEA Reforestation QGIS Project User Guide
+# The EPAL-Eligible Project Area Locator QGIS Project User Guide

 ## Introduction

-Welcome to the user guide tutorial for the GEA Reforestation project using QGIS.
+Welcome to the user guide tutorial for the EPAL-Eligible Project Area Locator project using QGIS.
 This guide will walk you through the steps to get started with the project and how to use the various tools and features available.

-The GEA Reforestation project is a collaborative effort between the Head Office and Field Office to track and manage reforestation activities.
+The EPAL-Eligible Project Area Locator project is a collaborative effort between the Head Office and Field Office to track and manage reforestation activities.
 This project leverages the power of QGIS, a free and open-source geographic information system (GIS) software, to provide a comprehensive solution for the reforestation process.

 ## Getting Started: